-- Remove jacket access panel (item 1).
+- 1. Remove jacket access panel (item 1).
 You can rotate the plate out of the way, leaving the air hose connected to the air intake fitting, or loosen the hose clamp (item 2) and pull the air hose off of the fitting as shown in Figure 4. - 2.
-Remove the hex nuts (item 5) from the vent starter tee studs at the boiler vent connection. - 3.
-Remove the vent starter tee gasket (item 4) from the studs. - 4.
-Clean the surface of the boiler flue connection to assure a good seal.
+Remove the hex nuts (item 5) from the accessory bag assembly. - 3.
+Remove the vent starter tee gasket (item 4) from the accessory bag assembly. - Clean the surface of the boiler flue connection to assure a good seal.
 Use emery cloth if necessary to remove any accumulated rust. - 5.
 Place the vent starter tee gasket (item 4) over the studs. - 6.
 Slide the holes in the vent starter tee flange (item 3) over the studs. - 7.
-Apply the (4) hex nuts (item 5), align the vent starter tee (item 3) and tighten the nuts uniformly.
+Slide the two triangular reinforcing plate sections (item 9) over the studs. - 8.
+Apply the (4) hex nuts and washers (item 5), align the vent starter tee (item 3) and tighten the nuts uniformly.